 Posted on 5th October, 2017 by Ben Miller

-LEO’s research into learning analytics highlighted the appetite among organisations when it comes to measuring the business impact of learning.
+LEO Learning’s research into learning analytics highlighted the appetite among organisations when it comes to measuring the business impact of learning.
 But how can L&D professionals start to measure effectively, and why is it such an invaluable part of organisational success?
-In this discussion which took place at NextSteps 2017 in London, Piers Lea, Chief Strategy Officer at LEO, and Donald H Taylor, Chairman of the Learning and Performance Institute, explore this key L&D need and outline its huge potential for learning teams.
+In this discussion which took place at NextSteps 2017 in London, Piers Lea, Chief Strategy Officer at LEO Learning, and Donald H Taylor, Chairman of the Learning and Performance Institute, explore this key L&D need and outline its huge potential for learning teams.

 Donald H Taylor: Why is the business impact of learning so important – and why now?

 Piers Lea (above): I think there are a number of reasons why it’s important.
 Obviously, as pressure on budgets becomes ever greater inside large organisations, it’s very important that L&D is able to demonstrate its impact to business.